YottaDB/YDBDoc/MessageRecovery/errors.rst

 TLSPARAM, TLS parameter pppp eeee

-Run Time Error: This indicates a problem with a parameter on a WRITE/TLS command. pppp identifies the parameter and eeee describes the problem.
+Run Time Error: This indicates a problem with a parameter on a WRITE /TLS command. pppp identifies the parameter and eeee describes the problem.

 Action: Address the reported problem described by eeee.